Ike Azotam: Professional career

 In September 2014, Azotam signed his first professional contract with Marín Peixegalego of the LEB Plata, the second-best basketball league in Spain behind the ACB.
 The team was coming off a 9–15 season, in which they failed to qualify for the playoffs.
 He made his debut on October 5 against Azpeitia, scoring 22 points and adding 7 rebounds and 2 steals.
 In his next game, on October 11, Azotam recorded his first double-double, with 19 points and 13 rebounds vs Canarias Basketball Academy.
 He followed up by notching a season-high 24 points on Xuventude Baloncesto.
 Azotam had another notable performance on November 30, when he scored 19 points and grabbed 10 rebounds against FC Barcelona Bàsquet B. Azotam led Marín in points, rebounds, field goal percentage and minutes through February 17, 2015, when he was named LEB Plata Player of the Week.
 By the end of the season, he was averaging 13.9 points and 6.6 rebounds and making over 55% of his shots.

 On October 29, 2015, Azotam inked with the Island Storm of the National Basketball League of Canada (NBL).
 He claimed that he wanted to play with the team because the Storm were historically successful in the NBL Canada.
 Head coach Joe Salerno said, "Ike is a tough, hard nose, physical player, who has a great mid-range game and isn't scared to mix it up a bit in the paint."
 Salerno also believed that Azotam would have an even more successful second season in professional basketball.
+Azotam returned home for a personal matter before playing a game for the team.

 Azotam returned to Spain in December 2015, after signing with Leyma Básquet Coruña of the LEB Oro.
+Doctors detected an irregular heartbeat during his physical with the team and failed to clear him to play.